geotopmodel/geotop/readme.md

 ./geotop ../tests/1D/Matsch_B2_Ref_007/
 ```

-Then you can then cope the the executable binary whethever you want or create a link to the executable binary file in your binary folder in your home.
+Then you can copy the executable binary whethever you want or create a link to the executable file in your binary folder in your home.
 For example:

 ```
 cd